 The Authority has increased tenant BMP inspections from quarterly to monthly.
 Ad hoc inspections are also performed.
-Inspections will focus on pollutant generating areas and activities, and tenants will be encouraged to improve and increase BMP implementation through a graphic scoring system developed every two years.
+Inspections will focus on pollutant generating areas and activities, and tenants will be encouraged to improve and increase BMP implementation through a graphic scoring system.
 A detailed list of BMPs evaluated during tenant inspections is included in Appendix B.